 We've currently tested two Apple speakers.
-Apple is a brand known for making phones, laptops, and tablets, though they have some speakers on the market.
+Apple is a brand known for making phones, laptops, and tablets, though they've also made some speakers.
 Generally, their speakers have built-in Siri capabilities, making them suitable for home use.
 Since the Apple HomePod has been discontinued, the manufacturer currently only has the Apple HomePod mini on the market.

-Overall, Apple has a few speakers generally designed for home use, with a wired design and built-in Siri voice assistant.
+Apple speakers are generally for home use, with a wired design and built-in Siri voice assistant.
 However, they typically don't come with an EQ and are hard to pair with devices over Bluetooth.

 Jun 22, 2021: Verified text accuracy and product availability.
 There have been no changes in our recommendations.

-Apple offers a limited range of speakers with similar features.
-They generally have a Siri voice assistant built-in and need to be plugged into a power source to be used.
+Apple speakers generally have a Siri voice assistant built-in and need to be plugged into a power source to use them.
 They're compatible with Apple AirPlay for streaming audio content from an iPhone, but you can't easily pair them with devices via Bluetooth.
 Typically, they're not water or impact-resistant since they're designed for home use.